- 🥇

 The clean beginner distinction is:

-That is the main thing to understand before anything else.
+That is the main point to understand first.

 People often mix together: